iamrajiv/GSoD-2020/README.md

 ## About

 This repository contains details about my work in Google Season of Docs 2020.
-I participated with gRPC-Gateway, and my project was on **Refactoring the Existing Docs Site of gRPC-Gateway** of gRPC-Gateway.
+I participated with gRPC-Gateway, and my project was on **Refactoring the Existing Docs Site of gRPC-Gateway**.

 ## Table Of Contents